SAP-samples/abap-cheat-sheets/27_Exceptions.md

 - Regarding the program flow:
   - The statement block following `TRY` is always executed.
 If an exception is raised within this `TRY` block, the system searches for a `CATCH` block that can handle the exception.
   - If there is no `CATCH` block that can handle the exception, or if the code is not within a `TRY` structure, the exception is propagated to the caller.
     - Exceptions can be handled locally using a `TRY` structure or be propagated to the caller, making the caller responsible for handling the error.
-This approach allows for better code structure by managing errors centrally rather than checking each procedure call individually.  -
+This approach allows for better code structure by managing errors centrally rather than checking each procedure call individually.
   - If the exception cannot be caught and handled, the program terminates with a runtime error.
   - If the exception is handled or no exception is raised, processing continues after `ENDTRY`.
-  - Strategies after an exception is raised and caught include ignoring the error, correcting and retrying, evaluating the error situation (see notes on the `INTO` addition to the `CATCH` statement), showing an error message to the user, logging the error, etc.
+  - Strategies about how to continue after an exception is raised and caught include ignoring the error, correcting and retrying, evaluating the error situation (see notes on the `INTO` addition to the `CATCH` statement), showing an error message to the user, logging the error, etc.

 <p align="right"><a href="#top">⬆️ back to top</a></p>